vmware/terraform-provider-avi/website/docs/r/avi_botconfigconsolidator.html.markdown

 In addition to all arguments above, the following attributes are exported:

-* `uuid` -  A unique identifier to this consolidator.
+* `uuid` -  A unique identifier for this consolidator.
 Field introduced in 21.1.1.